Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 **Default Value: false**

 Execute a sync but only log API calls to Jira which would create/modify Jira Issues.
+### `jira-link-id`

+**Required: No**

+**Default Value: None**

+**Description:** This field specifies the Jira link ID to which the newly created issue will be linked.
+If a value is provided, the issue will be associated with this link ID.
+If not specified, the issue will remain unlinked.

+### `jira-link-type`

+**Required: No**

+**Default Value: 'Relates'**

+**Description:** Defines the type of relationship between the new issue and the feature issue specified by the `jira-link-id`.
+The default relationship is 'Relates'.
+Other types can be used depending on your Jira configuration, such as 'Blocks', 'Is blocked by', or 'Duplicates'.

+### `include-all-products`

+**Required: No**

+**Default Value: false**

+**Description:** A boolean flag that determines whether findings from all products should be included in the sync process.
+When set to true, the tool will include findings from other products beyond those specified.
+When false, only findings from the specified products will be processed.

+### `skip-products`

+**Required: No**

+**Default Value: None**

+**Description:** A comma-separated list of product names for which findings should be excluded from the sync.
+This allows you to omit specific products from the synchronization process.

+### `jira-link-direction`

+**Required: No**

+**Default Value: None**

+**Description:** Specifies the direction of the issue link in Jira, which can be either 'inward' or 'outward'.
+'Inward' means the new issue will be linked to the feature issue, while 'outward' means the feature issue will be linked to the new issue.

+### `jira-labels-config`

+**Required: No**

+**Default Value: None**

+**Description:** Specifies a stringified configuration for labels to be applied to the Jira issue.
+Labels are used to categorize and tag issues, making them easier to search and filter.

 ## Local Testing